DandyLyons/notes/content/Library/Westminster Confession/Westminster Confession.md

 ## Footnotes

 [^1]: Here, *terrible* does not mean bad or wrong.
 Instead it just means something that is so great and powerful that it is awe-inspiring.
+[^2]: In other words, only ordained ministers are permitted to baptize other.